- 07 Oct

 - Review your financial accounts - review both your statutory financial accounts and your management accounts.
 You can use our notes on how to understand financial accounts.
 Is your business profitable? (income exceeds expenses) Is it liquid? (short-term assets exceed short-term liabilities).
 These are important indicators of the overall viability of the business.

 - Go through your cash flow - your cash flow projections (you or your accountant can produce them if you don't have any) will show you if you should have enough cash to meet your obligations and where the cash flow problems are going to be.
-If there are shortages, your forecasts should identify how much of a gap you have to plug, this may be possible with some type of short-term borrowing.
+If there are shortages, your forecasts should identify how much of a gap you have to plug it may be possible with some type of short-term borrowing.

 - Understand your overheads - are your outgoings causing your problems?
 In some cases, it can be obvious e.g. an expensive lease on your premises, or reliance on an expensive short-term loan.
 It may be possible to restructure these types of costs.
 For example, a longer-term lease could reduce your monthly payments, or the loan may be able to be spread over a longer term, lowering the repayments.